cburgdorf/swiftcore.js/README.md

         this.test = "foo";
     }

     //here we say TypeC depends on TypeB.
-So we made up a chain from TypeC to TypeB to TybeA TypeC.dependencies = ["typeB"];
+So we made up a chain from TypeC to TypeB to TypeA TypeC.dependencies = ["typeB"];

     //Now lets register our constructor functions together with a name to resolve them later